MicrosoftDocs/bingmaps-docs/BingMaps/articles/accessing-the-bing-maps-rest-services-using-php.md

 2. In any of the supported countries, you can replace an address value (adminDistrict, postalCode, locality, or addressLine) with a dash (“-“) character if it is unknown.

- Assuming you are using the PHP starter code we included as  REF _Ref260231715 \r \h Listing 1 and have collected a Bing Maps key and address information from the user, you could use the following code to call the Locations API and geocode an address in the United States:
+ Assuming you are using the PHP starter code we included as Listing 1 and have collected a Bing Maps key and address information from the user, you could use the following code to call the Locations API and geocode an address in the United States:

  **Listing 4 - Geocoding a location by address using REST Services Locations API**